chris99plus/cad-budget-tracker/report_service/README.md

 # Report Service

-This service manages the creation and deletion of transactions.
+This service manages the cyclic and on-the-fly creation of daily and weekly reports.

 ## Development setup